Anakin2555/DecomposeWHAR/README.md

 ## 👍 Extension
 We have experimented with several recent advanced time series classification methods, including TimesNet and various Transformer variants.
 The code for these methods is stored in the `layers` and `models_layers` directories.
 For those interested in exploring state-of-the-art models for WHAR, these implementations provide a solid foundation for further improvements.
+Additionally, employing data augmentation techniques such as "Mixup" and strategies like "Center Loss" can be beneficial in mitigating overfitting and enhancing recognition accuracy.